-3) Select an option from the drop-down menu to narrow down the type of work you are registering:
+3) Select an option from the drop-down menu to narrow down the type of copyright that you are registering:

-4) Tell us how many works you are registering
+4) Tell us how many copyrights you are registering.

-You should only register multiple works using one application if all of the following are true.
+You should only register multiple copyrights using one application if all of the following are true.

-- The works are part of a collection (such as an album of songs).
+- The copyrights are part of a collection (such as an album of songs).

-- The authors and claimants of each work are identical.
+- The authors and claimants of each copyright are identical.

-- The roles of each author are identical across all works.
+- The roles of each author are identical across all copyrights.

-- The publication information is identical across all works.
+- The publication information is identical across all copyrights.

-- How do I register a work that is part of a larger collection/series?
+- How do I register a copyright that is part of a larger collection/series?

-- Can I register a work that is not listed in my Cosynd account?
+- Can I register a copyright that is not listed in my Cosynd account?

 5) Tell us more about the title(s) that you are registering, such as whether or not the title(s) belong to a larger collection (like an album), if there are alternate titles, etc.

-6) Enter information about the publication of the work.
-Note, you can only register up to 10 unpublished works per application.
+6) Enter information about the release date of the copyright.
+Note, you can only register up to 10 unreleased copyrights per application.

 - What does "published" mean?